Nimaoth/Nev/docs/configuration.md

 (e.g. different paths to LSP executables)

-As these config files just specify plain values and can't contain any logic, more complex configuration has to be done using WASM or Nimscript plugins.
+As these config files just specify plain values and can't contain any logic, more complex configuration has to be done using plugins.

 The `keybindings*.json` files can only bind existing commands (builtin or from plugins).
 To create new commands plugins have to be used.